 New Genetic Health Markers and Blood Type Screening

-The upgraded digital report will provide results for over 70 known feline genetic health markers, including new markers for hypertrophic cardiomyopathy (HCM), the most common form of heart disease in cats.
+The upgraded digital report will provide results for over 43 genetic conditions represented by 65 health markers, including new markers for hypertrophic cardiomyopathy (HCM), the most common form of heart disease in cats.
 While other companies test for the well known markers associated with HCM, Basepaws will be the very first to screen for additional, recently discovered HCM-related markers.
 Another new feature includes genetic markers for blood type.
 There are three different feline blood types, and certain blood types can be more common in some breeds and less common in others.
 Knowledge of a cat’s blood type can be helpful to the cat breeding process as well as support life-saving medical decisions, such as when a cat needs an emergency blood transfusion.

 A cat’s risk for each condition or their carrier status for a specific disease-associated marker will still be included in the health markers section of the report.
 Genetic health marker screening helps a pet parent identify their cat’s current and/or future risk for a disease and can support preventative care planning with a veterinarian.
 For example, the cause of HCM is not fully understood, but it is a condition that tends to be more prevalent in certain breeds versus others.
 Similar to other conditions such as chronic kidney disease, many cats with HCM do not display symptoms until the illness reaches an advanced stage.
 Early detection of a genetic predisposition for HCM can be useful to a veterinarian’s diagnosis and treatment process to potentially decrease the chances that a cat will experience certain symptoms and increase the range of options available to support their overall health and wellbeing.